 Before committing to hours of research & requesting numerous quotes on equity release schemes, first you should establish whether you can even qualify for a lifetime mortgage or home reversion plan.

-In this article, Chris Chance an equity release specialist with Equity Release Supermarket discusses what lenders are looking for when accepting the over 55’s onto their equity release mortgages.
+In this article we discuss what lenders are looking for when accepting the over 55’s onto their equity release mortgages.

 As much as recent press articles have shown, there is a rapidly growing interest in Equity Release.